Ask a doctor about a prescription for TRILEPTAL 60 mg/ml ORAL SUSPENSION

 Taking Trileptal with food and alcohol

 Trileptal can be taken with or without food.
-During treatment with Trileptal, avoid taking alcoholic beverages as they may increase the sedative effects of this medication; consult your doctor if you have any doubts.
+During treatment with Trileptal, avoid drinking alcoholic beverages as it may increase the sedative effects of this medicine; if in doubt, consult your doctor.

 Pregnancy and breastfeeding